 If you’re shifting from a standard diet to one that eliminates animal meat, start every meal with a base of protein.
 Pick whatever sounds good to you, whether it’s tofu or cooked squash.
 Add on extra plant-based protein sources, from nuts to seeds to lentils, and add in other flavors you love.

 That’s the easiest way to ensure you’re getting sufficient protein.
 Start with a good plant-based protein source and build from there.
 Once you get in that habit, it’ll become as easy as selecting food from the value menu at your local fast-food joint.

-Seitan, as mentioned above, has become something of a wonder food among vegetarians and vegans because of its ability to mimic the taste and texture of meat.
+Seitan, as mentioned above, has become something of a wonder food among plant-based eaters because of its ability to mimic the taste and texture of meat.
 If you’re truly craving meat, pick up some seitan (which is essentially the protein of wheat) at your local supermarket and prepare it for your next meal.

 Why Choose Plant Proteins?